andreacomo/alfresco-annotations/README.md

 ## Supported Platforms
 Tested on:

+* Alfresco Community 4.2.c
+* Alfresco Community 4.2.d
+* Alfresco Community 4.2.e
 * Alfresco Community 4.2.f
+* Alfresco Community 5.0.c
 * Alfresco Community 5.0.d

 May works on other micro-versions.
-Please pull-request if works on other versions.
+Please edit this file and pull-request if works on other versions.

 ## Where is the magic?

 There is no magic!
 This project is simply a collection of **Spring stereotypes annotations**, some **Spring lifecycle processors** to do boilerplate code for you and an **annotation processor** to stop writing webscript xml descriptor!
-Just add it to your project dependencies:
+Just add it to your **REPO** project dependencies:

 ```xml
 <dependency>